kubos/kubos/docs/tutorials/app-register.rst

 Registering a Mission Application
 =================================

-The Kubos applications service is responsible for monitoring and managing all mission applications for a system.
+The Kubos :doc:`applications service <../app-docs/app-service>` is responsible for monitoring and managing all mission applications for a system.

 This tutorial walks the user through:

     - Registering a new application
-    - Requesting the applications service to start the application
+    - Sending a request to the applications service to start the application
     - Updating the application to a newer version
-    - Verifying what versions of an application have been registered
+    - Verifying what versions of the application have been registered

 Setup
 -----